-As the only service of its kind in the Hawkesbury / Blue Mountains area, New Haven Farm Home’s state of the art supported accommodation services has been enhancing the lives of people with a disability for 59 years, helping them achieve their personal goals through an individualised approach to care, skill development and community inclusion.
+As the only service of its kind in the Hawkesbury and Blue Mountains area of NSW, New Haven Farm Home offers state of the art supported accommodation services.
+The organisation is dedicated to enhancing the lives of people with a disability and has done so for almost 60 years.
+New Haven Farm Home is committed to helping them achieve their personal goals through an individualised approach to care, skill development and community inclusion.

-Joan is a Fellow of the Chartered Institute of Management Accountants (UK) and CPA.
-She holds a master’s degree in business administration from the University of New England and has membership with the Australian Institute of Company Directors (AICD).
+Joan is a Fellow of the Chartered Institute of Management Accountants (UK), has a master’s degree in business administration from the University of New England and has membership with the Australian Institute of Company Directors (AICD).

 She loves to listen to music, socialising with friends including assisting with fundraising activities and enjoys spending time with her two grandchildren.

 Rob is a long-term Hawkesbury resident who spent 42 years working for Westpac in the Australian banking and finance industry.
 Starting out as a bank teller, Rob grew into senior leadership roles as Bank Manager, Regional Manager and State Manager.
 Rob retired from Westpac in 2015, as a general manager in the executive leadership team.